 So is solar right for you?
 I can’t answer that question.
-Here is an easy to use online solar calculator you can use to estimate the size system you will need based on your KWH usage, what percentage you want to offset with solar, and which state you live in.
+Here is a good page for calculating the kilowatt hours solar panel produce.
+You can use it to estimate the size system you will need based on your KWH usage, what percentage you want to offset with solar.

 I am very pleased with the results of my solar panels on my roof.
 I highly recommend looking into solar panels on you home to see if it will work for you.